 - What is the procedure of the PEPperMAP® Service?

-- What is the address to send the antibodies to?
+- What is the shipping address to send the samples to?

 - Are there any special requirements for shipment of samples?